Thousands march in Frankfurt against austerity measures

 "We're protesting against the Europe-wide policy of impoverishment by the troika," said a spokeswoman for the 'Blockupy' anti-capitalist movement, who put the number of protesters at 25,000.
 Police said there were 20,000.

-The troika refers to European Central Bank, International Monetary Fund, and European Union officials who are supervising bailout programs extended to Greece, Portugal and Ireland.
+The troika refers to European Central Bank, International Monetary Fund, and European Union officials who are supervising bailout programmes extended to Greece, Portugal and Ireland.

-The Frankfurt-based European Central Bank (ECB) is at the centre of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.
+The Frankfurt-based European Central Bank ECB.L is at the centre of the policy response to the crisis and has faced calls from politicians, investors and protesters to do more.

-The central bank says it has already headed off a major credit crunch with unprecedented funding operations in December and February that unleashed over 1 trillion euros ($1.3 trillion) into the financial system.
+The central bank says it has already headed off a major credit crunch with unprecedented funding operations in December and February that unleashed over 1 trillion euros into the financial system.

 Saturday's march - the final demonstration in a four-day-long 'Blockupy' protest - passed off peacefully and without police detaining any demonstrators.